espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Betraying Shank.md

 * * *

 While your usual diplomacy is well intentioned, you know that sometimes those same skills will need to be turned to deception.
 In a flash, you draw a sheathed or concealed agile or finesse weapon and make a melee Strike.
-The target is [[Off-Guard]] against your Strike.
+The target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against your Strike.
 You then roll Deception for initiative.